 - are not permitted to discriminate on the basis of gender identity or expression in hiring, training or promoting transgender workers;

 - cannot fire transgender employees because they transition or indicate to others that they are transgender;

 - must give transgender workers access to appropriate washrooms, uniforms, dress code, etc. during and after transition;

 - uphold privacy, confidentiality and dignity of the worker;

 - cooperate and change records for pension coverage, medical and health plans, EI, CPP, etc. to reflect a transgender worker's new gender identity;

 - provide access to private health care benefits to transgender workers that are available to other members with other medical needs (i.e. wigs);

 - have the primary legal responsibility to accommodate a worker to the point of undue hardship; and

 - should ensure their policies and practices reflect transgender workers' right to be free from discrimination and harassment while at work.

 This bulletin is intended as general information only and is not to be taken as legal advice.
-References can be found in the attached PDF.
 If you have any questions please contact any member of our Employment Group.